 Then I wait.

-I do nothing (or rather I keep doing what I’ve always done), telling myself, that when the moment is right, I’ll be certain and make the move.
+I do nothing (or instead, I keep doing what I’ve always done), telling myself that when the moment is right, I’ll be certain and make the move.

 Will my work have the same impact if I make a dumb decision?
 Will people no longer respect me?
 Will my career be over?

-I’m paralyzed by the question of certainty.
+The question of certainty paralyzes me.
 But I have a new paradigm now.
 I’m searching for peak performance in all aspects of my life.